HappyHackingOrange/Ciphertext-Classification-Ensemble-SVM/README.md

   <img src="/images/accuracy_plot_svm.png" alt="Accuracy over length plot">
 </p>

 Notice that at length of 100, Hill and Vigenère ciphers often get mixed up with each other.
-This problem start to emerge at around length of 200, as shown in the accuracy over length plot.
+This problem start to diminish at around length of 200, as shown in the accuracy over length plot.

 ## Improvements